 We use i to denote a patient randomized in study j to receive treatment treati (where treati can be 0 or 1).
 For this patient we have information on a range of patient level covariates xi.
 Without loss of generality, we will assume that all continuous covariates are centered on zero.
 We also have information on an outcome of interest, which we will denote as yi.
 In this paper, we focus on the case where yi is either continuous or binary.

 We split the patient-level covariates in three categories: covariates that have no effect on the outcome of interest (‘nuisance covariates’), covariates that affect the outcome but do not interact with the treatment (‘prognostic factors’), and covariates that affect the outcome and have an interaction with treatment (‘effect modifiers’).
 For example, if patients’ age is not related to y then age is a nuisance parameter.
 If age is related to y but does not have an interaction with treatment, then age is a prognostic factor.
-If age is related to y and interacts with the treatment, then age is an effect modifier.
+If age is related to y and interacts with the treatment (i.e. the effect of the treatment depends on the patient’s age), then age is an effect modifier.
 We will denote the prognostic factors of patient i as xiPF and the effect modifiers as xiEM.

-We model our data through generalized linear mixed effects model (GLMM).
+We will assume a linear relationship between the outcome (possibly transformed on some scale) and the patient covariates.
+We model our data through a generalized linear mixed effects model (GLMM).
 The systematic component (i.e. linear predictor) is given below